terryma/hearth.cards/README.md

 * Add tooltip next to search bar to contain example search queries
 * Support col-xxs-* to have a 1 column layout for phones: http://stackoverflow.com/questions/24066059/bootstrap-3-adding-a-new-set-of-columns
 * Figure out how to separate out card type with card text. "mech" returns all mech types, but no card with "mech" in the card text.
-* Support showing related cards.
-This allows us to show the tokens summoned from a collectable card.
-Needs to figure out the best UX
-* Class icons?
-These look neat: http://www.hearthpwn.com/news/44-lorewalker-cho-tutorial-voiceovers-class-icons
 * Support 'by' keyword.
 "1 mana spell by class"
 * Support ranges. ">9 mana minions" or "1-3 attack minions"
 * Support 'or'. "hunter or neutral" to show all collectable cards for hunter
 * Search for synergies?
 Maybe use data from [http://heartharena.com](http://heartharena.com)

 ## Optimizations
-* Delete old s3 objects.
-This is supported by aws_s3 in grunt
 * Support file versioning on images and other static assets.
 This would allow to cache images on CloudFront/browser indefinitely
 * gzip files to further reduce cost
 * SEO